jey-kim/study/README.md

 > If you already deleted the file, try *git stash* and then \
 > *git filter-branch -f --index-filter 'git rm --cached --ignore-unmatch filename'*

+# LOG
-cloned this repository on my Macbook Pro 2015 (Oct 11, 2021)
+cloned this repository on my Macbook Pro 2015 (Oct 11, 2021);
+2020 imac broken (Dec 10, 2021) ;
+cloned this repository on my Macbook Pro 2015 reinstalled MacOS (Dec 14, 2021)